The Golfito Rain

 of the Environment.

-of endangered flora and fauna, and would serve as a corridor between
+of endangered flora and fauna, and would also protect

 scarlet macaws.